yewstack/yew/docs/getting-started/choose-web-library.md

 ---
 ## Introduction

-Yew apps can be built with either [`web-sys`](https://docs.rs/web-sys) or [`stdweb`](https://docs.rs/stdweb).
+Yew apps can be built using either [`web-sys`](https://docs.rs/web-sys) or [`stdweb`](https://docs.rs/stdweb).
 These two crates provide the bindings between Rust and Web APIs.
 You'll need to choose one or the other when adding `yew` to your cargo dependencies:

 ```toml
 # Choose `web-sys`